s0md3v/s0md3v.github.io/_posts/2023/2023-03-23-learn-everything-quickly.markdown

 ### In the end

+Going to back to the initial part of the blog where I shared how I know about so many in things is the kind of content I consume online.
+It is undeniable that the internet has become a second reality for most young people.
+You should carefully choose what you look at the internet because your experiences shape you.
+My YouTube feed is full of humour, video games, hip-hop and knowledge.
+I am not following any brain-dead influencers, vlogs or anything like that.

-I do not preach the "productive" lifestyle some people do.
+In my earlier articles, I have made it clear that I do not preach the "productive" lifestyle some people do.
 The reason why I have written this blog is to help people understand that minimal effort can improve their lives in so many ways.

 Regardless of whether you manage to do any of this or not, [be kind to yourself](https://s0md3v.github.io/blog/self-hate-and-regrets).